EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ## Procedure

-Complete the following steps to define a primary index for the multi-index table named `testtab`.
+Complete the following steps to define a primary index for the multi-index table `testtab`.

 ### 1. Preparation And Initialization